bejean/browse-content-by-my-solr-server/readme.txt

 = Custimized the widget display =

-The widget uses the template files 'template/mssbc_default.php' and 'template/mssbc_default.css'.
+The widget uses the template files `template/mssbc_default.php` and `template/mssbc_default.css`.

-You can implement your own template by copying theses two files as 'mssbc_custom.php' and 'mssbc_custom.css'.
+You can implement your own template by copying theses two files as `mssbc_custom.php` and `mssbc_custom.css`.
 These two new files can be located in the widget's template directory or in your theme's main directory.

 == Frequently Asked Questions ==